good friday bonus: hot cross buns!

 1. Preheat oven to 400 degrees Fahrenheit (205 degrees Celcius).
 Grease a cookie sheet.

-2. In a mixing bowl, mix the flower, baking powder and salt together thoroughly.
+2. In a mixing bowl, mix the flour, baking powder and salt together thoroughly.

 3. Cut in the butter with a fork until the mixture looks crumbly.